top of page

 Jan 31

 “Do you understand what had to be done?
 The world had to be unvoided; the chaos had to be unchaosed; the spoil had to be unspoiled; and it must be continued.
 Everything has to be patterned and structured, continuously.
-That is the real beginning: the patterning."
-And Lafferty’s story, "Love Affair with Ten Thousand Springs," is pretty characteristic of him, about a man who loves springs and their "pegeids" (analogous to naiads).
-They are all imperfect, and the pegeid at the c
+That is the real beginning: the patterning." — Rich Horton, Strange at Ecbatan (blog), November 2020.
+"Love Affair with Ten Thousand Springs" is an important Lafferty story, though you might not know it.
+It has been mostly overlooked in favor of other works.
+P

 Jan 26